awsdocs/amazon-ec2-user-guide/doc_source/on-demand-in-spot.md

 ## Prioritize instance types for On\-Demand capacity<a name="spot-fleet-on-demand-priority"></a>

-When Spot Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
+When Spot Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest priced instance type first\.
 If `OnDemandAllocationStrategy` is set to `prioritized`, Spot Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.

 The priority is assigned to the launch template override, and the highest priority is launched first\.